 Where a licence has been granted by the headteacher and it specifies dates of absence, no further authorisation will be needed from the school.
 Where an application does not specify dates, and it has been approved by the headteacher, it is at the discretion of the headteacher to authorise the leave of absence for each day.
 The headteacher will not authorise any absences which would mean that a pupil's attendance would fall below 96 percent.
-Where a licence has not been obtained, the headteacher will not authorise any absence for a performance or activity.
+Where a licence has not been obtained, under the discretion of the headteacher, a decision will made on whether the activity or performance will be authorised.